saphingus/passman/README.md

 - generate a random salt

 ### contributing
-passman is open-source, and contributions are welcome. please fork the repository, create a new branch, and submit a pull request
+passman is open-source, and contributions are welcome, please fork the repository, create a new branch, and submit a pull request

 ### license
 this project is licensed under the MIT License.